 Take an hour out of your day in the buildup to your interview and brainstorm a few more that you think might pop up.
 It’s a really good exercise to get you focused.

 In fact, we have gone as far as preparing a helpful worksheet that you can print out to work through these questions and come up with the best possible answers.

-It’s part of the course resources for this chapter and it’s called Potential Interview Questions.
+It’s part of the course resources for this chapter, called Potential Interview Questions.

 Practice drawing up a few workout plans

-Not everything in the interview is going to be a question and answer session.
+Not everything in the interview will be a question and answer session.

 Working as a personal trainer is practical, right?

-So you can expect to be given a scenario in which you are presented with a client, told their background and are asked to draw up a workout plan for them.
+So you can expect to be given a scenario in which you are presented with a client, told their background, and asked to draw up a workout plan for them.

-It’s worth your while beforehand to practice a few examples of these just to get you into the groove so to speak.
+It’s worth your while beforehand to practice a few examples of these to get you into the groove.